aerogear/graphback/packages/graphql-serve/README.md

 Assuming you have created your various `*.graphql` data model files in the `models` directory, to automatically generate resolvers and start a GraphQL server listening on port 8080 do the following:

-For npm:
 ```
 $ gqlserve --model=models --port=8080
 ```

-For yarn:
+If you only need to see the generated GraphQL Schema, use the `--schemaOnly` option:

 ```
-$ yarn gqlserve --model=models --port=8080
+$ gqlserve --schemaOnly
 ```

 This information is also provided with the command itself: